raftAtGit/hl-fabric-operator/README.md

 To add new peer organizations, you need to configure Argo to use some artifactory.
 Minio is the simplest way.
 Please make sure you can run an Argo provided [artifact sample](https://argoproj.github.io/argo-workflows/examples/#artifacts) before proceeding.

-As of 6 April 2021, adding new peer organizations is not possible in Kubernetes versions 19+.
-See [known issues](#known-issues) section for details.

 First launch the simple network and wait until it's ready:
 ```
 rfabric create samples/simple/fabric-network.yaml